Skip to main content

 Limits

-Actions time out after 2 minutes and they can use up to 512MB of memory.
-Please contact us if you have a use case that requires higher limits.
+Actions time out after 10 minutes.
+Node.js and Convex runtime have 512MB and 64MB memory limit respectively.
+Please contact us if you have a use case that requires configuring higher limits.

 Error handling